 Doing an interview or appearing on a podcast can showcase your brand to an entirely new audience.
 These people may have otherwise never heard of your company.
 So, if anyone asks you to do an interview, say yes!
 Or you can ask podcasters that you know of that speak on topics within your niche if you could feature on one.

 While podcasts don’t contain links (of course), they do get your name out there.
 So it’s likely that you’ll see the benefits of doing a podcast come back to you through more search engine searches for your name and your company name.

 Creating infographics is one of the best things to add to your SEO strategy.
-That’s because if others want to use them, that generally goes along with a brand mention or backlink.
+If others want to use them, that goes along with a brand mention or backlink.

-Don’t worry if you can’t create infographics yourself, as it’s easy to hire someone to design them for you.
-Just as with many things, you get what you pay for and you’ll have to pay more to get engaging well-crafted infographics.
-Invest in the creation of infographics and you could see it come back to you over and above what you invested.
+Don’t worry if you can’t create infographics yourself, as hiring someone to design them for you is easy.
+Like many things, you get what you pay for, and you’ll have to pay more to bring engaging well-crafted infographics.
+Invest in the creation of infographics, and you could see it come back to you over and above what you invested.

 When people start sharing your infographics, this can result in an increase in organic traffic for you.
-Many people search each day for infographics too, just see the chart below, depicting search numbers.
+Many people search daily for infographics; see the chart below depicting search numbers.